-My mother, who lives in Canada, is eighty-five and has moderate dementia, so the services provided by Link Age Southwark feel really important to me.
+My mother, who lived in Canada, had moderate dementia.
+She passed away recently and although her death was unrelated to the dementia, she was still living on her own by choice and the services provided by organisations like Link Age Southwark are so important.
 More selfishly, judging a competition is a wonderful opportunity to see what works and what doesn’t.
 I learn so much reading submissions and can apply that knowledge to my own writing.
 Also, there’s nothing better than sifting through competition entries and finding a corker.

 What advice do you have for aspiring writers?

 There is so much advice about ‘How to Write.’
 I think you should make your own rules based on what works for you.
 Write when you can.
 Fit it in around your life, especially if you have young children.
 I’m in awe of anyone who manages to write in those early years.
 I know I didn’t.

 And find your tribe.
 Twitter is a wonderful place to connect with other writers, in my experience.
 Try not to compare yourself to other writers.
 We are all on our own journey.
 Celebrate success, not only your own, but that of your peers.

 So many, but Alice Munro, Carol Shields (sadly deceased) and Kate Atkinson are consistently brilliant.

 Which of your creative projects, past or present, are you most proud of?

 It has to be my novel which I still believe in passionately.
 To have written 80,000 words, with a beginning, a middle and an end, and to have come close to publication means so much.
 I refuse to give up on it.
 You often hear people say, ‘Maybe I’ll write a novel someday.’
 Well, I did.